Emad-H/Physical-Verification-using-SKY130/README.md

 ![ ](Day5/5-74.png)

 As we can see, there are fill layers such as FILLER_0_11 present in the verilog.
 Let us search for these in the layout netlist.
-We find that there are fill layers, but only nder other decap cells.
+We find that there are fill layers, but only under other decap cells.
 Let us open Magic and search for the FILLER_0_11 layer directly here in the layout.

 ![ ](Day5/5-75.png)